-Legal Authority: 47 USC 151; 47 USC 154(i); 47 USC 154(o); 47 USC 303(r);
+Legal Authority: 47 USC 151; 47 USC 154(i); 47 USC 154(o); 47 USC 303(r); ...

-Abstract: This Notice of Proposed Rulemaking (NPRM) examines the Emergency Alert System (EAS), and seeks comment on whether EAS in its present form is the most effective mechanism for warning the American public of an emergency and, if not, how EAS can be improved.
-This NPRM is the most recent in a series of proceedings in which the Federal Communications Commission has sought to contribute to an efficient and technologically current public alert and warning system.
+Abstract: The First Report and Order in EB Docket No. 04-296 adopts rules that expand the reach of the Emergency Alert System (EAS), as currently constituted, to cover digital communications technologies that are increasingly being used by the American public to receive news and entertainment - digital television and radio, digital cable, and satellite television and radio.
+This First Report and Order is the most recent in a series of proceedings in which the Commission has sought to contribute to an efficient and technologically current public alert and warning system.